Lecrapouille/Lecrapouille/README.md

 # Overview of my personal projects

 Mostly of my projects are made in C++ and are compiled with my [Makefile helper](https://github.com/Lecrapouille/MyMakefile) either as standalone application and/or libraries (so you can include them in your personal project).
-Simulation projects are made in Julia langage (I used to developed for Scilab but ... the king is dead, long line the king).
+Simulation projects are made in Julia langage (I used to developed for Scilab but ... the king is dead, long live the king).
 Else, since I started learning computer science with Delphi Borland I added my student projects.

 ## Chromium Embedded Framework (CEF)